 Here is a list of all the essential vitamins and minerals to include in your children’s diet to ensure their teeth and gums stay healthy and strong.

-Our bodies naturally make vitamin D when exposed to sunlight, but the vitamin can also be found in fatty fish, canned tuna and portobello mushrooms.
-You can also look for foods and drinks that have been fortified with vitamin D, such as milk, orange juice and some cereals.
+Our bodies naturally make vitamin D when exposed to sunlight, but it can also be found in fatty fish, canned tuna, and portobello mushrooms.
+You can also look for foods and drinks that have been fortified with vitamin D, such as milk, orange juice, and some cereals.

-Iron maintains healthy levels of red blood cells.
-This allows the body’s immune system to function normally and defend against infection and disease.
+Iron is important for maintaining healthy levels of red blood cells.
+It helps your body’s immune system to function normally and defend against infection and disease.
 Low iron in your body weakens your immune system and increases your chance of developing oral infections and gum disease.

 Keep your child’s immune system up and running to its full potential by giving them seafood, eggs, red meat, cereals, bread, and green leafy vegetables.

 While a healthy diet can provide your child with enough vitamins and minerals they need, some children car super picky eaters and might benefit from taking vitamin supplements.
 If your child has low levels of one or more than one vitamin or mineral, talk to their pediatrician and ask them about the best recommended multi-vitamin supplement.